cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 In the peer randome walking, no recursively switching peers inside the loop, it relies on top random working.
 In the process of voting, the loose coupling along time is good practise to keep the new miners learning without influcence from external.
 This process is for multiple chain, multiple relay and mulitple peers.
 nodes state changes: 节点工作状态微调
 - on power charging turn on wake lock; charging off, turn off wake lock.
-- on wifi data, start mining; wifi off, stop mining.
+- on wifi data, start file download and upload; wifi off, stop file operation.
-- in the sleeping mode, periodically wake up to check whether on charging to turn on wake lock.
+- in the sleeping mode, periodically wake up to run for a cycle of all chains follow up and check whether in power charging to turn on wake lock.

-- Alert - wifi only, keep charging to prevent sleep, along with the data dash board.
+- Alert to user iterface- wifi only for file up and down, keep charging to prevent sleep, along with the data dash board. with a button to pause everything.
 ```
 1. for a random `chainID` in the ChainList[],if the `ChainID`SafetyContractResultStateRoot/time stamp is older than 48 hours of present time, jump to step 2, means a new node; else jump to step 5, means an experinces note. 如果节点安全点时间戳在48小时前，被认为是新节点，需要重新投票。
 2. according to the global time in the base of 5 minutes, hash (time + chain ID), in RelayList[`ChainID`][] find vector distance closest 10 relays, then random walk connect to a relay in the 10.
 Through that relay, randomly request a chainPeer from database.PeerList[`ChainID`][] for the future state root voting.